tmakatos/qemu/docs/devel/vfio-user.rst

 | num_irqs    | 30     | 4                        |
 +-------------+--------+--------------------------+

-* argz is reserved in vfio-user, it is only used in the ioctl() VFIO implementation.
+* *argz* is reserved in vfio-user, it is only used in the ioctl() VFIO implementation.
-* flags contains the following device attributes.
+* *flags* contains the following device attributes.

-  * VFIO_DEVICE_FLAGS_RESET indicates the device supports the VFIO_USER_DEVICE_RESET message.
+  * VFIO_DEVICE_FLAGS_RESET indicates that the device supports the VFIO_USER_DEVICE_RESET message.
-  * VFIO_DEVICE_FLAGS_PCI indicates the device is a PCI device.
+  * VFIO_DEVICE_FLAGS_PCI indicates that the device is a PCI device.

-* num_regions is the number of memory regions the device exposes.
+* *num_regions* is the number of memory regions that the device exposes.
-* num_irqs is the number of distinct interrupt types the device supports.
+* *num_irqs* is the number of distinct interrupt types that the device supports.

 This version of the protocol only supports PCI devices.
 Additional devices may be supported in future versions.